-Majority of Kelowna's parks allow dogs on-leash.
-In parks that permit dogs on-leash, dogs are to be kept on the sidewalk or trails (this is a Regional bylaw).
-Owners must be in control of their dogs at all times and are expected to pick-up after their pets immediately - if they poop, you must scoop!
-This helps ensure everyone can enjoy Kelowna's public spaces.
+Following the rules when using dog parks will ensure that all park goers have an enjoyable experience, and dog owners avoid getting fined.
+In parks that permit dogs on-leash, dogs are to be kept on the sidewalk or trails (this is a regional bylaw).
+Owners must be in control of their dogs at all times and are expected to pick up after their pets immediately.

 - Owners/handlers must pick-up after their dogs.
 If they poop, you must scoop!